After perusing the lists of the best things to do in Charleston, South Carolina, you’ve decided to make the trek to the Lowcountry.

 What’s the Best Bed and Breakfast in Charleston, SC?

 An area known for Southern hospitality would have to have a fair share of bed and breakfasts on its list of places to stay.
 And there are a ton, mostly in the historic downtown area of Charleston.

-I work in marketing in the Charleston area, and an inn with this terrible of a website either has no idea what it’s doing in marketing, or just doesn’t care.
-With as high a reputation as this bed and breakfast, Two Meeting Street Inn doesn’t need to make any effort attracting new business.
+I work in marketing in the Charleston area, and an inn with this terrible of a website either has no idea what it’s doing in marketing or just doesn’t care.
+With as high a reputation as this bed and breakfast, Two Meeting Street Inn doesn’t need to make any effort to attract new business.
 It’s located right on White Point Gardens and is well-known for its beautiful rooms and high-quality service.